-The use of tobacco in every form is discouraged and may be grounds for dismissal.
+The use of tobacco in every form and at any time is discouraged and may be grounds for dismissal.
 The use of tobacco by students is prohibited on the campus, buses and in all school activities.
 No tobacco is to be in the possession of students at school or at any school activity.